saimn/sigal/docs/album_information.rst

   represent the gallery.
 - *Author*: the author of the gallery, if present it is used instead of the author setting.
-- *Sort*: the sort order for this album.
+- *Sort*: the sort order for the sub-albums of this album.
 If prefixed with a '-' it will be in reversed order.
+Not supported to sort medias.

 Any additional meta-data is available in the templates.
 For instance::